-Sarah Heilshorn is the Lee Otterson Faculty Scholar and Associate Professor with tenure of Materials Science & Engineering at Stanford University.
-She received her PhD in Chemical Engineering in 2004 from Caltech and completed postdoctoral training at the University of California Berkeley in Cell Biology before joining the Stanford faculty in 2006.
-As a Bass Education Fellow, Heilshorn has received campus-wide honors for her excellence in teaching, mentorship, and curriculum development.
+Sarah Heilshorn is Professor with tenure and Associate Chair of the Materials Science & Engineering Department at Stanford University.
+She is also the Director of the Geballe Laboratory for Advanced Materials at Stanford, an interdisciplinary research center housing the activities of over 30 faculty from across the campus.
+As a Bass Education Fellow, she has received campus-wide honors for her excellence in teaching, mentorship, and curriculum development.
 She is a fervent supporter of diversifying the broader science and engineering community and serves in multiple leadership roles to help achieve this goal.
 Her research team specializes in integrating concepts from polymer physics and protein engineering to design materials for medical applications.
 This interdisciplinary approach to biomimetic materials design has enabled several new technologies including the development of injectable materials for cell transplantation and printable materials for regenerative medicine.
-She has authored more than 100 peer-reviewed publications with over 6,000 citations.
-Among other recognitions, she received the New Innovator Award from the US National Institutes of Health and was elected as a Fellow of the American Institute for Medical and Biological Engineering and the Royal Society of Chemistry in the United Kingdom.
-As service to the biomaterials science community, she is currently serving on the Board of Directors for the Materials Research Society and as an Associate Editor for Science Advances.
-She previously served on the editorial board of Biomaterials Science and was guest editor for recent issues of Acta Biomaterialia and Current Opinion in Solid State and Materials Science.
+Among other recognitions, she has received the New Innovator Award from the US National Institutes of Health and was elected as a Fellow of the American Institute for Medical and Biological Engineering and the Royal Society of Chemistry in the United Kingdom.
+As service to the biomaterials and biofabrication communities, she is an Associate Editor for Science Advances, Editor for Acta Biomaterialia, and a member of the Biofabrication Editorial Board.
+She has previously served on the Board of Directors for the Materials Research Society and ISBF.